aws/amazon-sagemaker-examples/ml-lifecycle/feature_store/README.md

 ![architecture diagram](/fs1.PNG)

-First, we'll prepare the data for feature store, create a Feature Group and then ingest our data in to the Feature Group.
+First, we'll prepare the data for Feature Store, create a Feature Group and then ingest our data in to the Feature Group.
 Our features will be available in the offline feature store within minutes.
 We then use the feature store to build a training dataset, fit a simple model and return predictions.

 # Clean Up

 In order to prevent ongoing charges to your AWS account, clean up any resources we spun up during this tutorial.
-An easy way to track and delete related training resources is to [tag them](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) or create the resources all under the same [resource group](https://us-east-2.console.aws.amazon.com/resource-groups/home) so that later you can easily search and delete unwanted resources.

 # Other Resources